 Instructions

-- To a greased slow cooker, add 1.5 - 2 lbs boneless skinless chicken breasts, 10 shiitake mushrooms, 2 cup2 edamame, 4 green onion, 3 tablespoon soy sauce, 3 tablespoon Thai red curry paste, 1 tablespoon fish sauce, 1 tablespoon Garlic, 1 tablespoon toasted sesame oil, 2 teaspoon ginger, ½ lime, and 4 cups chicken broth
+- To a greased slow cooker, add 1.5 - 2 lbs boneless skinless chicken breasts, 10 shiitake mushrooms, 2 cups edamame, 4 green onion, 3 tablespoon soy sauce, 3 tablespoon Thai red curry paste, 1 tablespoon fish sauce, 1 tablespoon Garlic, 1 tablespoon toasted sesame oil, 2 teaspoon ginger, ½ lime, and 4 cups chicken broth

 - Stir to combine and cover